kaleestomp/me/set3/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.

+1. always green light first before refactoring or adding fluff
+2. learn how to use other people's code it's important.
+3. try not to put input() inside functions; Minimize side effects to keep simple (if the context suits); the simpler the code the better

 How does random generator work in python - I kept getting the same value without specifying seed()

 """Set 3, Exercise 3.